-We visualize sentence embeddings across all 40 style contrasts using t-SNE, comparing Vanilla-SBERT and iBERT-v3 in Figure~\ref{fig:tsne_vanilla_v3}.
+We visualize sentence embeddings across all 40 style contrasts using t-SNE, comparing BERT and iBERT-v3 in Figure~\ref{fig:tsne_vanilla_v3}.
 The iBERT model exhibits sharper geometric structure, with more linear and segregated style clusters.
-This supports our hypothesis that modular pooling (v3) induces interpretable and axis-aligned representations, in contrast to the entangled embedding space of Vanilla-SBERT.
+This supports our hypothesis that modular pooling (v3) induces interpretable and axis-aligned representations, in contrast to the entangled embedding space of BERT.